In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 Both servers use TLS 1.2 with the ECDHE-ECDSA-AES128-GCM-SHA256 cipher.

-All Docker images used in this benchmark can be easily built using the build script contained in Kourier’s repository.
+All Docker images used in this benchmark can be easily built using the build script contained in Kourier’s repository as follows:

-I run the servers with the following commands:
+The servers are started with the following commands:

 # Kourier.
 The server listens on port 3275